 Signs & Symptoms

 Many factors can lead to the development of bulimia.
 One that is often talked about is Western culture's obsession with being thin.
-In a study published this month in the American Journal of Public Health Researchers, scientists found that more than 80 percent of weight-loss web sites examined "provided overt suggestions on how to engage in eating-disordered behaviors."
+In a study published in May 2013 in the American Journal of Public Health Researchers, scientists found that more than 80 percent of weight-loss web sites examined "provided overt suggestions on how to engage in eating-disordered behaviors."

 Media used as "thinspiration" can influence impressionable young people, adults with low self-esteem and minorities concerned with adapting to a new environment.